MirrorNetworking/Mirror/doc/Articles/Guides/Sync/SyncHashSet.md

 `SyncHashSet` are sets similar to C\# [HashSet\<T\>](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.hashset-1) that synchronize their contents from the server to the clients.

-A SyncHashSet can contain any [supported mirror type](../DataTypes.md)
+A SyncHashSet can contain any [supported MirrorNG type](../DataTypes.md)

 ## Usage